 After the Columbine shootings:

-Schools in the US as well as abroad made changes to their own school safety politicies and procedures in the aftermath of the Virginia Tech shootings.
+- Schools in the US as well as abroad made changes to their own school safety policies and procedures in the aftermath of the Virginia Tech shootings.

-Changes to then Federal Gun Laws were made and loopholes that allowed the shooter, who was deemed mentally unstable, to purchase a gun were closed.
-Now someone with a known history of mental illness like Seung-Hui Cho are not allowed to purchase guns or ammunition.
+- Changes to the Federal Gun Laws were made and loopholes that allowed the shooter, who was deemed mentally unstable, to purchase a gun were closed.
+Now someone with a known history of mental illness like Seung-Hui Cho is not allowed to purchase guns or ammunition.

 After the Sandy Hook Elementary massacre:

-Schools need counselors, psychologists and officers building relationships with kids, because they are the best line of defense.
+- Schools need counselors, psychologists, and officers to build relationships with kids because they are the best line of defense.

-Experts say: Major components and tasks for creating a safe school climate include:
+Major components and tasks for creating a safe school climate

 - Assessment of the school’s emotional climate;